9b/ifit_sync/README.rst

 iFit Sync
 ---------
 Automatically parse running FIT files that include structured workouts and convert them as a submissions within the iFit ecosystem.
+This script was created specifically to aid in the process of converting structured running workouts from TrainingPeaks over to the iFit platform.
+Certain NordicTrack treadmills allow for automated speed/incline adjustments based on a workout file. iFit provides a workout builder, but it's cumbersome to use.
+This script speeds up the process by taking already published data within a FIT file and converts it to iFit formats.

 Installation
 -------------